sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 ### Find the total sales amount for each branch.

+Branch Total Sales Query: This query calculates total sales by branch.
+It uses SUM() to aggregate sales and GROUP BY to get branch-wise totals.

 ```SQL
 SELECT branch,                        -- filtering branch column.
 SUM(total) as branch_total            -- adding the sales total for each branch and naming it.